Introduction to Brihat Parashara Hora Sastra

 The system begins with the Nakshatra (lunar mansion) the Moon was in at birth.
 There are 27 Nakshatras, each ruled by one of the nine planets in the Vimshottari cycle, repeated three times.
 Thus, your starting Dasha depends on the Nakshatra lord — a radical statement: your karma begins where the Moon lands.
 The Moon, as mind and memory, becomes the gatekeeper of incarnational fate.
 This is a non-linear beginning — a karmic portal determined by memory, consciousness, and lunar imprints — a statement of the primacy of inner time over external time.

-The Vimshottari system is recursive.
+The Vimshottari system is also recursive.
 Each major period (Mahadasha) nests within it sub-periods (Antardasha), which themselves contain sub-sub-periods (Pratyantardasha), and so on.
 This is fractal time — time within time — with each layer governed by the same nine-planet cycle but modulated by the influence of the overarching Dasha ruler.
 Mathematically, this resembles a self-similar algorithm:

 T = Σi=1⁹ Pi(M) * Σj=1⁹ Pj(A) * Σk=1⁹ Pk(P) ...